 So with your doctor's monitoring of your diabetes and blood pressure medication you will control your blood pressure and lessen your chances of developing diabetes.

-Be sure to monitor your blood pressure often by purchasing your own Omron 7 Series Wireless Upper Arm Blood Pressure Monitor with Wide-Range ComFit Cuff (BP761), and share your measurements with your cardiologist for a better medical and health overview.
+Be sure to monitor your blood pressure often, and share your measurements with your cardiologist for a better medical and health overview.

 This Omron 7 Series Wireless monitor is rated #1 by doctors and pharmacist also recommends.
 You will be able to manage and track your last 120 readings on your smartphone, and is compatible to your Apple iPhone, iPad, Samsun Galaxy and Android.